Accommodation Definitions, Explanations, and Meanings:

 - CART (Communication Access Real-Time )– CART is the real-time transcription of the lecture or discussion.
 It is provided by a CART transcriptionist using computer technology.

 - Closed Captioning for Course Videos – Films and videos shown in class will need to be in Closed Captioned format.
 If a film/video does not have Closed Captioning, instructors may choose to contact the distributor and request a captioned format of the film/video.
 If a captioned format is unavailable, please contact the ODR for assistance as soon as possible.

 - Emergency Evacuation Assistance – The student may need assistance in the event of an emergency evacuation.
 Students who indicate their need to ODR for emergency evacuation assistance will be identified to the New York State University Police and fire department as an individual who requires assistance evacuating buildings during emergencies.
-A faculty or staff member should wait with the student in one of the fireproof stairwells located in each building until a police officer or firefighter arrives on scene to evacuate them.

 - Attendance Modification – Student has a disability or condition which necessitates being occasionally absent from class.
 Faculty set their own attendance policies; this accommodation is simply a request for some flexibility in the policy, if possible.
 The amount of flexibility will depend on the nature of the class and whether class participation is a factor in the final grade.
 Students who are eligible for this accommodation are responsible for completing all coursework.
 This accommodation is not a “blank check” that allows students to miss a large number of classes for any given course.
 A student with excessive absences in a class should consult with the instructor about dropping or withdrawing the course or receiving an incomplete grade when appropriate.

 - Course Materials Provided in Large Font – All handouts and class materials must be in enlarged print.
 The font size can vary depending on the student’s need.